ch4umba/KeyboardNinja/tests/lib/docs/faq.md

 With the Linux pthread library, there is no turning back once you cross the line from a single thread to multiple threads.
 The first time you create a thread, a manager thread is created in addition, so you get 3, not 2, threads.
-Later when the thread you create joins the main thread, the thread count decrements by 1, but the manager thread will never be killed, so you still have 2 threads, which means you cannot safely run a death test.
+Later when the thread you create joins the main thread, the thread countOfSymbols decrements by 1, but the manager thread will never be killed, so you still have 2 threads, which means you cannot safely run a death test.